 Since technology is booming, business owners are paying attention to take their business to advanced levels.
 Most of the companies are now investing in app development, and it’s pretty standard if they inquire about the app development process and cost.

-Business owners usually want to know how much time it takes to develop an app, its total cost, and the resources required for it.
+Business owners usually want to know how much time an app takes to develop, its total cost, and the resources required for it.

 Having a business mobile application has many benefits, and for this reason, every business organization would love to invest in it.